 - Electronic Check Payment (ACH) - use your bank account and routing number for funds withdrawal from your account; there are no fees associated.
 Select "New Bank Account" when making your payment.

-- Credit or Debit Card - use your MasterCard, Visa, Discover, or American Express debit or credit card number for payment processing; there is a 2.75% convenience fee assessed at checkout.
+- Credit or Debit Card - use your MasterCard, Visa, Discover, or American Express debit or credit card number for payment processing.
 All credit and debit cards must be payable in US dollars.
 Select "New Credit or Debit Card" when making your payment.

-- Foreign Currency Wire Transfer - initiate a wire transfer from a non-US bank to Ohio State using Western Union currency conversion.
+- Foreign Currency Wire Transfer - initiate a wire transfer from a non-US bank to Ohio State using Convera (previously Western Union) currency conversion.
 Select "Foreign Currency" when making your payment.

 (Account Set-Up By Student Required)

 Important: these online web payment portals are intended for current term tuition and fees.
 If you need to pay past due tuition and fees from a prior term, please visit the Collections page on this site.

 - Paying Tuition and Fees - Video Tutorial (9:15)

 - How to Make ePayments

 - How to Make ePayments Using Foreign Currency

 Please consider paying online when feasible, as it is fast, convenient, and safe.
 If you are unable to remit payment this way, you may utilize one of the following options.
 For our safety and your peace of mind, we cannot accept cash payments, either in person or by mail.